Nashville Trip Idea: The Foodie Track

 Uniquely Music City Restaurants

 Innovation abounds in Nashville as chefs at restaurants all around town are using the creative energy of the city to hit the high notes with their award-winning dishes.
-Head to Prima, Etch, Catbird Seat, Husk, 404 Kitchen, and Rolf and Daughters for a meal that will impress even the most well-traveled foodie.
+Head to Etch, Catbird Seat, Husk, 404 Kitchen, and Rolf and Daughters for a meal that will impress even the most well-traveled foodie.
 The city is also showing its international influences with restaurants like Chauhan Ale and Masala House, Otaku South, Anatolia, and Epice featuring traditional ethnic dishes.
+If you find yourself downtown, head to Black Rabbit, where you will be transported to a 1920's style upscale cocktail bar.
+Enjoy a drink or two while dining on small plates and finger foods.

 Craft Beer & Cocktails